 What is network automation?

 Network automation is a methodology in which software automatically configures, provisions, manages and tests network devices.
-It is used by enterprises and service providers to improve efficiency, reduce human error and lower Opex.
+It is used by enterprises and service providers to improve efficiency, reduce human error and lower operating expense (Opex).

-Network automation also plays a key role in software-defined networking, network virtualization and network orchestration, enabling automated provisioning of virtual network tenants and functions, such as virtual load balancing.
+Network automation also plays a key role in software-defined networking (SDN), network virtualization and network orchestration, enabling automated provisioning of virtual network tenants and functions, such as virtual load balancing.

 Types of network automation

-Automation can be employed in any type of network, including local area networks (LANs), wide area network (WANs), data center networks, cloud networks and wireless networks.
-In short, any network resource controlled through a command-line interface (CLI) or an application programming interface (API) can be automated.
+Automation can be employed in any type of network, including local area networks, WANs, data center networks, cloud networks and wireless networks.
+In short, any network resource controlled through a CLI or an API can be automated.

 As networks continue to become more complex, newer open source programming languages, such as Ansible, Python and Ruby, have grown in popularity for their ease of use and flexibility.
 Other programming languages for network automation include Bash and Go.